mwganson/fcbmpimport/README.md

   <li>log - natural logarithm to base e - math.log()</li>
   <li>tlog - base 10 logarithm - math.log10()</li>
 </ul>
-<h5 id='Examples'>Examples</h5>

 Note: a special syntax is required for calling the mathematical functions.
 Only immediate values (numbers) can be used as parameters for these functions (none of the above constants are references can be used as parameters to the math functions).
-The format to be used is best illustrated by giving a few examples:
+The format to be used is best illustrated as examples, included among the examples below.

+<h5 id='Examples'>Examples</h5>
 <pre>
 log32 -> returns value from call to math.log(32) = 3.4657359028, the natural logarithm of 32.
 tlog17p52 -> returns value from call to math.log10(17.52) = 1.24353410183, notice the p is a stand in for the decimal point (or comma)